-On August 18, 2017, the Cape Fear RPO Rural Transportation Advisory Committee adopted the official list of unfunded projects to be submitted to compete for funding in Prioritization 5.0.
-That list of projects can be accessed HERE and will be added to a number of additional projects that automatically compete for funding, including those that were funded in the STIP but where funding is not committed and those that are unfunded but related to committed projects.
+- On August 18, 2017, the Cape Fear RPO Rural Transportation Advisory Committee (RTAC) adopted the official list of unfunded projects to be submitted to compete for funding in Prioritization 5.0.
+That list of projects was added to a number of additional projects that automatically compete for funding, including those that were funded in the STIP but where funding is not committed and those that are unfunded but related to committed projects.

 State Transportation Improvement Program (STIP)

 In August 2017, after a nearly two-year process, the N.C.
 Board of Transportation approved, the 2018-2027 State Transportation Improvement Program (STIP), which identifies transportation projects that will receive funding from 2018 to 2027.
 An excerpt of the STIP containing only the projects in the Cape Fear RPO area can be downloaded HERE and the map below shows all projects that were funded across the state.
 The 2018-2027 STIP was developed using Prioritization 4.0.
 Additional information about development of the STIP, the STI law, and the Prioritization process, can be found HERE.

 STIP Project Map

 The interactive map below shows all the projects included in the 2018-2027 State Transportation Improvement Program.
 Click on a project for more details.